Post Summary: You Can’t Get It Back, but You Can Make the Next One Prove It

 What should I do if I paid a web company and never got a working website?

 Stop paying.
 Don’t chase good money after bad.
-The money that’s gone is gone — no amount of extra payments will fix a company that disappeared on you.
+No amount of extra payments will fix a company that disappeared on you.
 When you’re ready to try again, interrogate the next company.
 Ask for proof, not promises.
 The right company won’t mind the hard questions.

 How do I know the next web company won’t do the same thing?

-You don’t — not from a sales pitch.
+You don’t, not from a sales pitch.
 You know it from how they respond when you push back.
 A company that gets defensive when you ask hard questions is telling you something.
 A company that welcomes the interrogation is telling you something different.
-Trust the one that doesn’t flinch.
+Trust the second one.